Arthur Cassini: China

-By 25 September 1884 he was the chargé d'affaires, and on 10 May 1888 Minister Resident at Hamburg.
-After 10 years at Dresden, on 17 November 1891, Emperor Alexander III appointed him to the key post of envoy extraordinary and minister plenipotentiary to the Chinese Imperial Court at Beijing.

-Cassini's time in China was marked by fierce great-power competition as each tried to advance and protect their commercial interests in the Middle Kingdom, and Russia—then constructing the Trans-Siberian Railroad and seeking a warm-water port in the far-East—more so than most.
-Then a seasoned diplomat, upon his arrival at Beijing, Cassini took the apparently unprecedented step of refusing to present his credentials to anyone other than the Emperor himself.
+Cassini's time in China was marked by great power competition as each tried to advance and protect their commercial interests in the Middle Kingdom, and Russia—then constructing the Trans-Siberian Railroad and seeking a warm-water port in the Far East.
+Upon his arrival in Beijing, Cassini refused to present his credentials to anyone other than the Emperor himself.
 Although the Chinese Foreign Office tried to assuage him from that position, he was granted an audience.

-Having set out the tone of his mission, when the Sino-Japanese war ended, he led the way for the combination of European powers which compelled Japan to withdraw her demands for territory amongst her war gains.
+Having set out the tone of his mission, when the Sino-Japanese war ended, he led the way for the group of European powers that compelled Japan to withdraw her demands for territory amongst her war gains, in what became known as the Triple Intervention.
 Immediately after, and against the efforts of the British Government he was instrumental in arranging for the acquisition for Russia of long term concession of Port Arthur and Talien Bay on the Liaotung peninsula, as well as rights to link these by railroad to Russian lines.
-Recognizing the strategic importance of his role, Cassini is said to have told his niece and adoptive daughter Marguerite that "To possess the East, Russia must possess the Liaotung peninsula."
+Recognizing the strategic importance of his role, Cassini is said to have told his niece and adoptive daughter Marguerite: "To possess the East, Russia must possess the Liaotung peninsula."